Family Life (A)

-Students seeking to become a Commissioned Minister on the roster of the Lutheran Church- Missouri Synod as a Director of Family Life Ministry (DFLM) will successfully complete the Family Life Education Major, the Community Services Minor, Children’s Ministry Minor, or Youth Ministry Minor, as well as the 19 credits required for rostered status in the LCMS.
+A family life major, who is a member of The Lutheran Church - Missouri Synod (LCMS), may earn certification as a Director of Family Life Ministries (DFLM) and will be eligible to work within the LCMS upon graduation.
+In order to be eligible for this designation, students will successfully complete the Family Life Education Major, the Community Services Minor, Children's Ministry Minor, or Youth Ministry Minor, as well as the 19 credits required for rostered status in the LCMS.
 Several of these courses can also count toward completion of the Concordia University Core Curriculum.

 Students must possess an overall 2.5 grade point average (GPA) in order to apply to the Family Life Program at Concordia University, Ann Arbor, and maintain an overall GPA of 2.5 once admitted to the program to remain in good standing.
 In order for a course in the Family Life curriculum to count toward completion of the Major, and Minor a grade of 2.0 (a letter grade of C) or above must be earned.
 Should a Family Life student earn less than a 2.0 in a Family Life Education Major or Program Minor course, the class must be repeated and a grade of 2.0 or above earned for it to count.
 Should a Family Life Major student fall below an overall GPA of 2.5, the student will be placed on academic probation within the Family Life Major until the GPA earned at CUAA is again at or above 2.5.
 If a student receives a grade of “F” in a Family Life Education Major course, or a class in their vocational Minor; they will not be allowed to be placed in any assigned hospital, church, or community services learning setting until that class is retaken, or other arrangements have been made.
 The Family Life Education Major cannot be completed unless the student’s overall GPA is 2.5 or above.
 Students on program or university academic probation will not be placed in any type of field learning setting until their GPA is raised to meet these set standards.